 These steps are unique to tablet notebooks and the WXP Tablet Edition operating system and do not apply to a non-tablet notebooks.

-· One of the first steps requested of the user is configuration of the tablet so it can better understand their handwriting.
-Questions like “Are you right handed or left handed” have a significant impact on how the tablet interprets how it’s used when using electronic ink.
+· One of the first steps requested of the user is configuration of the tablet so it can better understand the handwriting of the user.
+Questions like “Are you right handed or left handed”, it is implied, have a significant impact on how the tablet interprets how it’s used when using electronic ink.

 · It is strongly encouraged that the first-time tablet user go through the pen-training exercise.
 We’ve all been using mice for long enough that using a pen in place of one is very intuitive.
 However, there are nuances the one must get used. to, like the fact that the pointer on the screen lags slightly behind the point of the pen being the biggest.
 Most are quickly overcome.

-· Specialty software like Office 2003 has features geared to WXP Tablet Edition and the “electronic ink” feature of tablets.
-(Office XP does work.)
+· Office 2003 is specifically geared to WXP Tablet Edition and the “electronic ink” feature of tablets.
+We should not be distributing Office XP to departments with tablets.

 Here are some observations:

 · WXP has notebook provisions within it.
-It is likely that every feature a vendor customizes their OS with, for their notebooks, is available in some form from Microsoft in the operating system.
+It is likely that every feature a vendor customizes their OS with, for their notebooks, is available in another form from Microsoft in the operating system.
 The equivalent vendor tool sometimes disables the one in WXP forcing you to use the vendor’s version, if installed.
-There are advantages to having all of Academic Support using OS tools the same way but on a notebook, the vendor supplied tools are usually superior.
+There are advantages to having all of Academic Support using OS tools the same way.
+It allows IT staff to provide better, more consistent support.

 A touch pad can be disabled if it’s not going to be used or its use becomes problematic.
 Check for a touchpad icon on the start menu, at the right, which allows you to turn it on and off.
 Otherwise this menu can be accessed from the Control Panel under “Mouse Properties”.